-In line with post-pandemic recovery with changed landscape, the Bank continued to embark on various key internal initiatives to have disciplined cost-management and maintain prudence in spending, emphasising on digitisation and digitalisation to improve operational efficiencies in order to deliver superior financial performance and enhancing customer experience.
+The Bank will continue to embark on various key internal initiatives to have well-disciplined cost-management and maintaining prudence in spending, emphasizing on digitization and digitalization to improve operational efficiencies and eliminate manual burden in order to deliver optimal financial performance and enhancing superior customer experience.

-With the rapid advancement in technology in the banking space, the Bank will stay agile in response to the digital banking evolution and will further enhance its digitisation aspiration by investing and expanding its digital capabilities and solutions to better serve its customers' needs.
+Given the rapid advancement of technology in the banking space and disruption from Fintech/start-ups, the Bank will stay agile and relevant in response to the digital banking evolution and will further enhance its digitization aspiration by investing and expanding in right digital capabilities and solutions including talents to better serve customers' every changing needs.